tom-seddon/beeb_test_os/README.md

 | 68000-6bfff | 16 KB sideways RAM bank 6 (if tested) |
 | 78000-7bfff | 16 KB sideways RAM bank 7 (if tested) |

-## Main memory test with ignore bits
+## Main memory test with options

-As main memory test, but you can use the mask printed by the main memory test to indicate which bits to ignore, to see if the memory test passes if those bits are ignored.
+As main memory test, but you get to choose some options.

+Watch the caps lock and shift lock LEDs to see which option you're selecting at each point, as follows:

+### Memory refresh

+Caps lock LED off, shift lock LED on.

+Press `Y` to pause briefly (~1/6th sec) after each test, giving any problems caused by faulty memory refresh a chance to reveal themselves.
+This is the mode used by the ordinary memory test.

+Press `L` to pause for longer (~1 sec) after each test, giving refresh problems even more chance to show themselves.

+Press `N` to test continuously.
+The continuous memory accesses should serve to keep the memory refreshed, masking any problems.

+### Memory region

+Caps lock LED on, shift lock LED off.

+Press a key to select the memory region to test.
+The memory is divided up into regions corresponding to a group of ICs that you might want to test separately.

+On BBC B, the following regions can be tested:

+- `A` - all of memory: &0000-&7FFF inclusive.
+This is the region tested by the ordinary memory test
+- `L` - lower RAM: &0000-&3FFF inclusive
+- `U` - upper RAM: &4000-&7FFF inclusive

+For a BBC B+, there are no regions, as one set of ICs covers all of memory.
+All 64 KB of main memory is always tested.

+On Master, the following regions can be tested:

+- `A` - all 128 KB of memory.
+This is the region tested by the ordinary memory test
+- `M` - 64 KB of main memory only
+- `S` - 64 KB of sideways RAM only
+- `4` - 32 KB of sideways RAM only, banks 4 and 5
+- `6` - 32 KB of sideways RAM only, banks 6 and 7

+(Regions `4` and `6` are relevant for Master 128 only.
+You will need to use these if you have the PCB links set to use the onboard ROM sockets rather than sideways RAM.)

+### Ignore mask

+Caps lock LED off, shift lock LED off.

-When the test starts, both LEDs are off, indicating it's waiting for you to enter the mask for the bad bits.
-Enter it as two hex digits, as shown by the main memory test.
-The caps lock LED will light up after the first digit is entered, then shift lock after the second (but hopefully you'll see the test run so it'll be obvious).
+Allows you to specify which bits in memory are actually tested.
+Enter an ignore mask: 2 hex digits, 1 bit set for each bit to be ignored (probably because you suspect it's broken), more significant digit first.
+The caps lock LED will light up once the first digit is entered, and once the second is entered the memory test will start straight away.

+Each bit in the mask indicates that bit of memory should be ignored.
+You can use the mask printed by a previous test.

+The ordinary memory test uses a mask of `00`, so all bits are tested.

-If a failure report is printed, the values of the ignored bits are treated as matching, and you will have to manually figure out what the combined mask for further tests should be.
-Apologies!
+(Note that when a failure report is printed, the values of the ignored bits are treated as matching, and you will have to manually figure out what the combined mask for further tests should be.
+Apologies!)

 ## Visual bits test